Nielsen Racing: 2023

+Nielsen Racing's special-liveried Oreca 07 at the 2023 24 Hours of Le Mans.

 Nielsen entered the Asian Le Mans Series as the defending champions and added Mathias Beche to join Ben Hanley and Rodrigo Sales to their No. 24 LMP2 entry.
 Matt Bell partnered with Tony Wells in the No. 4 LMP3 Ligier JS P320.
 The No. 24 finished sixth in LMP2 while the No. 4 LMP3 squad won a race at Abu Dhabi to finish in third.
 The European Le Mans Series was a two-car campaign for Beche, Hanley and Sales in the No. 24 LMP2 Pro-Am class and Ryan Harper-Ellam and Anthony Wells in the No. 7 LMP3 class.
 The No. 24 finished fourth with three podiums on the season while the No. 7 finished in 11th.
 A Duqueine M30 - D08 for Bell and Melsom, and a Ligier JS P320 for Josh Skelton and Wells were entered into the Le Mans Cup.
 Bell and Melsom won two races to place in fourth while Skelton and wells were in ninth.
 Beche, Hanley and Sales also teamed up for the 24 Hours of Le Mans.
 They would DNF after 18 laps when Sales crashed at the Dunlop Chicane.